-Part One: Awards and Statements of Achievement
+Part B: Awards and Statements of Achievement of Wintec Number: AC-15/01

-Accreditation As per section 250 of the Education Act 1989 NZQA has the power to accredit institutions to deliver approved programmes of study that leads to a qualification/s [Programme] Approval As per section 249 of the Education Act 1989 NZQA has the power to approve programmes of study that leads to a qualification/s Award [of a qualification) The issuing/conferment of a qualification that is listed on the NZQF.
-Certificate of Proficiency (COP) The term used at Wintec to cover both Certificate of Proficiency (COP) and Certificate of Personal Interest (CPI).
-These are ad hoc programmes of study that consist of modules from approved programmes/qualifications that meet the individual student's needs.
-A COP student can be presented with a certificate detailing the modules that student completed.
-Local Qualifications Local qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
-Prior to the TRoQ all level 1 - 6 qualifications were either local (owned by the approved provider) or owned by NZQA (national certificates/diplomas).
-National Qualifications National qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
-Prior to the TRoQ all level 1 - 6 qualifications were either owned by NZQA (national certificates/diplomas) or local (owned by the approved provider).
-New Zealand Qualifications New Zealand qualifications range from level 1 - 6 on the NZQF and can be either certificate or diploma qualification types.
-NZ qualifications replace national and local qualifications as an outcome of the Targeted Review of Qualification (TRoQ).
-Note: all qualifications at level 1 - 6 MUST be a New Zealand qualification - there is no concept of a local qualification in the post-TRoQ environment.
-New Zealand Qualifications Authority (NZQA) Crown entity tasked by the NZ Government to provide leadership in assessment and qualifications.
-NZQA is the sole credentialing body for Institutes of Technologies/Polytechnics (ITPs); Private Training Institutes (PTEs); and er: AC-15/01 the powe Training Organisations (ITOs).
-Part 20 of the Education Act 1989 states ers and functions of NZQA. ties New Zealand (established as the New Zealand Vice Chancellors' the ender the Education Act 1989) is the equivalent body for universities.
-New Zealand Qualifications Framework (NZQF) level.
-It i of all approved qualifications in NZ at senior secondary and tertiary is the definitive source used by other agencies (both nationally and onally) to confirm the currency, accuracy and authenticity of a tion, who is accredited to deliver the programme and who can award the tion.
-New Zealand Qualification Framework (NZQF) Levels from levels 1 - 10.
-A summary of the NZQF Level Descriptors (be, know s detailed in Appendix One New Zealand Qualification Fra amework (N NZQF) 12 Qualification Type definitions: Certificate Ranges f from level 1 - 6 on the NZQF.
-Design features detailed below by level Level Qualifies an individual with basic knowledge and skills for work, further learning and/or community involvement .
+Jel.
+AC-15/01 Chancel ities New Zealand (established as the New Zealand Vice lors' Committee under the Education Act 1989) is the equivalent r universities.
+New Zealand Qualifications Framework (NZQF) Register of all approved qualifications in NZ at senior secondary and tertiary level.
+It is the definitive source used by other agencies (both nationally and internationally) to confirm the currency, accuracy and authenticity of a qualification, who is accredited to deliver the programme and who can award the qualification.
+New Zealand Qualification Framework (NZQF) Levels Ranges from levels 1 - 10.
+A summary of the NZQF Level Descriptors (be, know and do) is detailed in Appendix One New Zealand Qualification Framewo ork (NZQF) 12 Qualification Type definitions: Certificate Ranges f level from level 1 - 6 on the NZQF.
+Design features detailed below by Level 1 Qualifies an individual with basic knowledge and skills for work, further learning and/or community involvement .
 A level 1 certificate requires a minimum of 40 credits at level 1 or above.
-Level 2 Qualifies an individual with introductory knowledge and skills for a field(s)/areas of work or study .
+Level 2 Qualifies an individual with introductory knowledge and skills for a field(s)/areas of work or study.
 A level 2 certificate requires a minimum of 40 credits at level 2 or above.
 Level 3 Qualifies an individual with introductory knowledge and skills for specific role(s) within fields/areas of work and/or preparation for further study.
 A level 3 certificate requires a minimum of 40 credits at level 3 or above.
-Level 4 Qualifies an individual to work or study in broad or specialised field(s)/areas.
+Level 4 Qualifies an individual to work or study in broad or specialised field(s)/areas .
 A level 4 certificate requires a minimum of 40 credits at level 4 or above.
-Level 5 Qualifies an individual with theoretical and/or technical knowledge and skills within an aspect(s) of a specific field of work or study.
+Level 5 Qualifies an individual with theoretical and/or technical knowledge and skills within an aspect(s) of a specific field of work or study .
 A level 5 certificate requires a minimum of 40 credits at level 5 or above.
+Level 6 Qualifies an individual with theoretical and/or technical knowledge and skills within an aspect(s) of a specialised/strategic context.
+A level 6 certificate requires a minimum of 40 credits at level 6 or above.